mgimond/Intro-to-git-GitHub/Cloning_a_Github_repo.md

 Note that you can also bring up the *Terminal* window in RStudio (lower left-hand pane).

-2. Navigate to the folder where you will want to copy the new repo to.
+2. If your Git shell is in a folder other than where you plan to clone the project folder into, navigate to the folder where you will want to copy the new repo to.
 You can change directory using the `cd` command.
 For example, if you want to copy the repo to your `ES218` folder that resides under your home directory, type the following if you are working on a **Mac**:

    ```{r}
    cd ~/ES218